ossf/scorecard/docs/checks.md

 A security policy (typically a `SECURITY.md` file) can give users information about what constitutes a vulnerability and how to report one securely so that information about a bug is not publicly visible.

+This check examines the contents of the security policy file awarding points for those policies that express vulnerability process(es), disclosure timelines, and have links (e.g., URL(s) and email(s)) to support the users.

+Linking Requirements (one or more) (6/10 points):
+  - A valid form of an email address to contact for vulnerabilities
+  - A valid form of a http/https address to support vulnerability reporting

+Free Form Text (3/10 points):
+  - Free form text is present in the security policy file which is beyond simply having a http/https address and/or email in the file
+  - The string length of any such links in the policy file do not count towards detecting free form text

+Security Policy Specific Text (1/10 points):
+  - Specific text providing basic or general information about vulnerability and disclosure practices, expectations, and/or timelines
+  - Text should include a total of 2 or more hits which match (case insensitive) `vuln` and as in "Vulnerability" or "vulnerabilities";
+    `disclos` as "Disclosure" or "disclose";
+    and numbers which convey expectations of times, e.g., 30 days or 90 days

 **Remediation steps**
 - Place a security policy file `SECURITY.md` in the root directory of your repository.
 This makes it easily discoverable by a vulnerability reporter.
 - The file should contain information on what constitutes a vulnerability and a way to report it securely (e.g. issue tracker with private issue support, encrypted email with a published public key).
-Follow the [coordinated vulnerability disclosure guidelines](https://github.com/ossf/oss-vulnerability-guide/blob/main/guide.md) to respond to vulnerability disclosures.
+Follow the [coordinated vulnerability disclosure guidelines](https://github.com/ossf/oss-vulnerability-guide/blob/main/maintainer-guide.md) to respond to vulnerability disclosures.
 - For GitHub, see more information [here](https://docs.github.com/en/code-security/getting-started/adding-a-security-policy-to-your-repository).

 ## Signed-Releases